Frequently Asked Questions

 III.
 Course Fees

-All the courses (modules) in the Manupractic Institute Training are $500.00 each.
+All the 2 day courses (modules) in the Manupractic Institute Training are $500.00 each.
 All the zoom intro couirses are $80 each.
 All courses are subject to 5% gst.
 There is no refund once you have done the course.

 V. Course Pre-requisites

 All of the courses at the Manupractic Institute are developed as continuing education components.
-Although the Structural Integration System is a stand alone modality, participants are expected to have a strong background knowledge in anatomy, physiology, pathology and manual practice.
+Although the Structural Integration and Neuromuscular Therapy training are stand alone modalities, participants are expected to have a strong background knowledge in anatomy, physiology, pathology and manual practice.

 Upon completion of each course (module), the participant is issued a certificate of completion.